Viv Woodward (Welsh footballer): Football League (1936–1951)

-Return to non-league football
+Return to non-League football

 Woodward dropped into non-League football to sign for Southern League club Bedford Town in 1951.
 Despite failing to enjoy much success in the league, he was a regular pick for the team and showed good goalscoring form, scoring 62 goals in 149 appearances for the club.
 In 1954, he transferred to Eastern Counties League club Biggleswade Town in exchange for Percy Duggan.

 International career

 Woodward represented Wales at schoolboy level.
 He represented the senior team in a wartime international on 7 June 1941, scoring in a 3–2 defeat to England at Ninian Park.

 Coaching career

 During his time as a player with Bedford Town, Woodward also served as assistant manager and had a coaching spell at South Midlands League club Potton United.

 Personal life

 One of Woodward's relatives, Laurence (nicknamed 'Dai'), was also a footballer and made over 270 appearances for Bournemouth & Boscombe Athletic.
+Woodward served as a lorry driver in the Royal Army Ordnance Corps during the Second World War.